coplat/last-spot/README.md

 # Last-Spot 🎵

 Last-Spot is a Rust application that creates personalized Spotify playlists based on your Last.fm listening history.
-It analyzes your top artists, finds similar artists you might enjoy, and automatically creates a Spotify playlist with their top tracks.
+It analyzes your top artists, finds similar artists you might enjoy, and automatically creates a Spotify playlist with their top tracks you might not know!

 ## Features ✨
 - Analyzes your Last.fm listening history from the past 6 months